Is your dog constantly scratching, licking, or smelling… well, a little funky?

 - In combination with diet changes, such as feeding lower-carb, yeast-fighting foods

-- To help soothe symptoms from related conditions like dog skin allergies
+- To help soothe symptoms from related conditions like itchy or dry skin

 Vet-Approved and Safe for Dogs

 Natural doesn’t always mean safe.
-Some ingredients that are perfectly fine for humans can actually irritate or harm your dog.
-That’s why it’s essential to stick to vet-approved natural remedies and to use the correct dosages, especially when applying oils, herbs, or DIY mixtures.
+Some ingredients that are fine for humans can irritate or harm dogs.
+That’s why it’s essential to stick to vet-approved remedies and use correct dosages, especially with oils, herbs, or DIY mixes.
+For safe at-home help, 11 dog remedies for everyday ailments provides helpful guidance.
+Keeping a bottle of dog ear cleaning solution at home also helps manage yeast-prone areas.

 Pro tip: Always do a small patch test before applying anything new to a larger area of your dog’s body.